robintrayler/mckittrick_FTIR/manuscript.md

 ## Taphonomy and Weathering Stages

 To assess if visual assessment of weathering was a reliable indicator of collagen preservation, we scored each specimen according to the set of weathering stages established by @behrensmeyer1978 for large mammals and using images in  @behrensmeyer2012 and @fernandez-jalvo2016  as visual referents.
 These stages are numbered 0 to 5, with stage 0 showing no modification and stage 5 showing significant splintering, flaking, and being easily broken.
-If weathering is a significant factor, we would expect specimens with less collagen to have higher weathering scores.
+If weathering is a significant factor, we would expect specimens with less collagen to have higher weathering scores. ==P. Holroyd will expand this if needed==

 ## Statistical Methods